Turn your home into a fortress for burglary prevention by fixing the flaws in your home defense that burglars search for.

 • Hiding spots provided by shrubbery, flimsy enclosed porches, privacy fences and walls, or unlighted areas.

 • An attached garage is a bonanza if it’s easy to get into.
-Hidden from neighbor's view, they’ll penetrate the door to your house.
+Hidden from a neighbor's view, they’ll penetrate the door to your house.

 • Screens are easy to quietly slice and reach through to unlock a door or climb through a window.